epimetheusgames/OGPC-Season-18/GDScriptRules.md

 - Each scene should be able to run by itself without causing a runtime exception.
 - Use setters/getters instead of setting/getting a property directly
 - A node should refer to its children or its parent but not its siblings.

+---

+- Do not commit broken code
+- Do not try and fix merge changes if you are unsure of how
+- Never use commands like "rebase", "reset", "revert", "branch -d", without making sure, these can blow away progress easily
+- In general never delete anything unless it is necessary (git wise)